 Instead of encouraging multiple offers for various parties, a ‘coming soon’ listing ensures that only a limited number of potential buyers will even be aware of the listing.

-This is in fact why so many for sale by owners fail – they have limited exposure instead of exceptional marketing.
+This is why so many for sale by owners fail – they have limited exposure instead of exceptional marketing.

-Most sellers are hoping for a bidding war because a bidding war can drive the price up higher than it would be otherwise.
-While bidding wars are not always possible a ‘coming soon’ listing is sure to lessen the chances of a bidding war happening with your home.
+Most sellers are hoping for a bidding war because it can drive the price up higher than it would be otherwise.
+While bidding wars are not always possible, a ‘coming soon’ listing is sure to lessen the chances of a bidding war happening with your home.